PDelos/CodeForces/README.md

 This repository contains solutions to various problems I've solved on CodeForces over the years.
 Each folder corresponds to a different contest, making it easy to navigate through the problems I tackled.

 ## Structure
-- Each contest is organized in its own folder named after the contest or gym (e.g., `13223`).
+- Each contest is organized in its own folder named after the problem list.
 - Inside each folder, you will find:
   - Individual solution files for each problem (e.g., `A-problem_name.cpp`, `B-problem_name.py`).